Gavroche11/paper_crawler/README.md

 - Number of total articles found
 - Keywords used for filtering
 - Number of of relevant articles
-- Full details of each article (title, authors, abstract, etc.)
+- Full details of each article (title, authors, abstract, citation counts, etc.)

 ## License